fatih/vim-go-tutorial/README.md

 ```

 You'll see that you switched immediately to `main_test.go`.
 If you execute it
-again, it'll switch to `main.go`. `:GoAlternate` works as a toogle and is
+again, it'll switch to `main.go`. `:GoAlternate` works as a toggle and is
 really useful if you have a package with many test files.
 The idea is very
-similiar to the plugin [a.vim](https://github.com/vim-scripts/a.vim) command
+similar to the plugin [a.vim](https://github.com/vim-scripts/a.vim) command
 names.
 This plugin jumps between a `.c` and `.h` file.
 In our case
 `:GoAlternate` is used to switch between a test and non test file.